Lonara01/RSS_Feed_Reader/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License.Feel free to use,modify and distribute.